Updated on March 9, 2017

 It’s good to be back with you.
 I’ve got some pretty neat tidbits to share in this installment of Weekly Thoughts.
 Enjoy and share.

 Allergan Releases Bimatoprost Results

-We’ve all been patiently waiting to see the results from Allergan’s Phase II Bimatoprost trial for scalp hair growth.
-Last week on November 4, 2015 Allergan released a glimpse of Bimatoprost’s effect on the follicles.
+We’ve all been patiently waiting to see the results from Allergan’s phase 2 bimatoprost trial for scalp hair growth.
+Last week on November 4, 2015 Allergan released a glimpse of bimatoprost’s effect on the follicles.
 The results can be seen on pages 16 & 17 of the R&D Day Presentation.
-Here’s a short summary of the report on Bimatoprost: It looks good.
+Here’s a short summary of the report on bimatoprost: It looks good.
 As you can see, the results above look similar, or perhaps, superior to minoxidil.
-If Bimatoprost has no side effects in it’s usage, its a sure winner.
-Allergan also briefly mentioned the Phase II proof-of-concept study they are planning for Setipiprant in this presentation.
+If bimatoprost has no side effects in its usage, it’s a sure winner.
+In this presentation, Allergan also briefly mentioned the phase 2 proof-of-concept study they are planning for setipiprant.
 Seti/Bim does sound like an interesting combination after seeing these results.

 Points of Interest from the report:

 – Allergan says that an “enhanced delivery formulation” is being developed.
 That would lead me to believe that the results shown in this report could be improved upon.

 – A phase 2b study for bimatoprost is planned for Q1 2016.